 - Measure data such as the direction and speed of blood flow through vessels.

-- Measure blood flow in detail, including distance travelled per second (or other unit of time).
+- Measure blood flow in detail, including distance traveled per second (or other units of time).

 “Duplex Ultrasound” is a mixture of both traditional and Doppler.